It doesn’t matter whether you’re a student or a professional, moving to a new city and finding a room can be challenging.

 The main con is the price: Airbnb, even on a monthly rental, is a lot more expensive than renting a room traditionally.
 For this reason, most people only rent through Airbnb on a short or medium-term basis – often just to get themselves settled in Lisbon while they look for a more permanent solution.

 Erasmu is really aimed just at students, especially those on Erasmus.
 It lists student-friendly accommodation in Lisbon, as well as some student jobs, places to visit, and recommended experiences to take part in.
+If you rent a room through Erasmu, it’s likely it will be with other students.

 There are some filters on the site: you can filter to show entire apartments, student dorms, studios, or rooms in a shared flat.